The new pay docking rules set out by the Fair Labor Standards Act (FLSA) are difficult to understand.

 - If they do not work for a week, you do not owe them pay.

-- Partial-day absences cannot be deducted, but if an exempt employee is gone for a day or more due to personal reasons not associated with an accident or sickness, pay can be docked.
+- Partial-day absences cannot be deducted, but if an exempt employee is gone for a day or more due to personal reasons not associated with an accident or sickness, their pay can be docked.

-- If an employee is gone for a day or more due to disability or sickness and the company provides compensation for loss of salary caused by these types of issues, an employee can be forced to use his/her “bank” of leave.
+- If an employee is gone for a day or more due to disability or sickness and the company provides compensation for loss of salary caused by these types of issues, an employee can be forced to use their “bank” of leave.

-- If an employee is subject to jury duty, military pay or witness fees and the employee receives amounts to offset these costs, his/her pay may be deducted just for those amounts.
+- If an employee is subject to jury duty, military pay or witness fees and the employee receives amounts to offset these costs, their pay may be deducted just for those amounts.
 However, any deductions beyond this are not permitted.

-- If an employee breaks workplace conduct rules, employer’s can offer unpaid disciplinary suspensions.
+- If an employee breaks workplace conduct rules, employers can offer unpaid disciplinary suspensions.

 - If an employee quits mid-week, employers cannot only pay for the actual days worked.

 Ninja Gig does not give legal advice; so if you have any questions, consider contacting legal counsel or your state for additional information.
 Ninja Gig offers employers the ability to easily accept job applications online.
 Sign up today and experience Ninja Gig free for 14 days.